 Switch to one room, living room, and then gradually shift to other rooms.
 In short, you need to plan everything right from the start.
 That way, you can easily set your budget and stick to it.
 Anyone who has done remodeling before understands that it’s a hard road ahead.

 Also, if you are moving to a new place, things might get tough as it is.
-For instance, if you are Moving to Charlotte NC, you have to consider many things, such as neighborhood, weather, community, and other factors to settle in quickly.
+For instance, if you are moving to another city, you have to consider many things, such as neighborhood, weather, community, and other factors to settle in quickly.
 So, if you want to lessen your burden after, make sure to plan everything before the actual work begins.

 Choose a color palette